Why an SSL Certificate?

 SSL/TLS Certification to Authentify your Domain Name

 Using these certificates, TLS protocol also supplies authentication for your website, which is certified as a secure one to the public.
 Not only is your website checked, but your server identity is also verified, proving them not to be a fake copy of the real thing, thus proving to your visitors that they are in the right place.
 Besides, because public key certificates work over HTTPS, they prevent interception of your communication with the server by someone external.

-Public Key Certificates for Trusted Remote Connections
+SSL Certificates for Trusted Remote Desktop Connections

 So, a valid public key (SSL) certificate is essential to get and maintain your customers’ trust, assuring them they are taking no risk by sharing their personal information on your website.
 While HTTP was still prevalent, validation used to be visualized thanks to a green bar displayed by the web browser, so users could directly see that their connection was secure and that they could trust the visited website, but the feature has been discontinued.